The Last Resort: Vent and Burn

 Simply put, 'Vent and Burn' is a controlled burn of the contents of a liquefied petroleum gas (lpg) tank truck, rail car or storage tank when no other reasonable options exist.
 It is a technique of last resort, used to:

 - prevent a catastrophic tank failure;

 - avoid uncontrolled release of propane into the environment; and

 - reduce the time required to handle such an emergency.

 The video demonstrates, but does not endorse the vent and burn procedure.
 It is very dangerous and may not produce results as planned.
 It should be used only by persons highly trained to assess risk, to assess tank damage and to use explosives.

-For more information or to order a DVD (containing this video, a brief summary of the project, and a technical report) please contact the Research, Evaluation and Systems Branch, Transport Dangerous Goods, Transport Canada at TDG-RD-TMD@tc.gc.ca.
+For more information or to order a DVD, please contact the Safety Research and Analysis Branch, Transportation of Dangerous Goods Directorate, Transport Canada at firstname.lastname@example.org.